-By Imran Salahuddin | February 25th, 2016 |
+By Imran Salahuddin | April 2nd, 2021 |

 Need for VFP Migration

-Way back in the year 2007, Microsoft released VFP version 9.0 and quoted that this is going to be the last version of VFP.
-Because of some unpublished reasons still speculated, the software giant stopped further development in VFP.
+Way back in the year 2007, Microsoft released VFP version 9.0 and stated that this is going to be the last version of VFP.
+Because of some unpublished reason, still speculated, the software giant stopped further development in VFP.
 They said that VFP will not be capable of fulfilling and scaling to the future requirements.
 With this announcement, it urged the need of converting the existing applications in VFP to a more advanced platform that provides vendor support.
-To compete with the future requirements the existing VFP applications have to be rewritten completely.
+To compete with the future requirements the existing VFP applications must be rewritten completely.

 The management team must control the project meticulously by setting the timeline and estimating the effort required.
 A well-planned schedule in accordance with the metrics will act as a roadmap to achieve the targets.
-A logical plan must be set to begin with the migration process.
+A logical plan must be set to begin the migration process.
 As there are a lot of advanced functionalities available in .NET, the selection of add-on benefit is an important step and to be decided prior to the start.

 Use the .NET Tools